 Whether or not You Can Raise Your Sum Assured?

 Your premium amount will depend upon the number of years you have acquired your life insurance policy for as well as the total sum assured.
-If your affordability allows you to pay significantly higher premium than the premium amount for the above calculated sum assured, you can raise your sum assured to make the lifestyle of your family even more comfortable at later years.
+If your affordability allows you to pay a significantly higher premium than the premium amount for the above-calculated sum assured, you can raise your sum assured to make the lifestyle of your family even more comfortable at later years.

 If not, you can go for the premium amount which you are comfortable in paying and decide the sum assured as per your family’s basic requirements.